Mooven's General Terms

 6. Intellectual property rights

-6.1 Pre Existing Intellectual property: All Intellectual Property which is owned by, or proprietary to us or you or any third party as at the date of this Agreement (Pre Existing IP) will at all times remain owned by that party exclusively.
-Except where this clause 6 or the terms of a Order Form expressly provide otherwise, nothing in the Agreement will confer on either party any rights, title, or interest in Pre Existing IP of the other party.
+6.2 Pre Existing Intellectual property: All Intellectual Property which is owned by, or proprietary to us or you or any third party as at the date of this Agreement (Pre Existing IP) will at all times remain owned by that party exclusively.

-6.4 Licence to Mooven: Customer grants to Mooven a non-exclusive, non-transferable, royalty-free, licence to use, copy, modify and adapt Customer Materials to the extent necessary for Mooven to perform its obligations in accordance with the Agreement, unless otherwise specified in a Service Schedule or Order Form.
+6.5 Licence to Mooven: Customer grants to Mooven a non-exclusive, non-transferable, royalty-free, licence to use, copy, modify and adapt Customer Materials to the extent necessary for Mooven to perform its obligations in accordance with the Agreement.

-6.5 Licence to Customer: Mooven grants to Customer a non-exclusive, non-transferable licence to use the Services provided to Customer under the Agreement for its own internal business use during the Term, limited to the extent of the purpose or any restrictions specified, and otherwise in accordance with, a Order Form.
+6.6 Licence to Customer: Mooven grants to Customer a non-exclusive, non-transferable licence to use the Services provided to Customer under the Agreement for its own internal business use during the Term, limited to the extent of the purpose or any restrictions specified, and otherwise in accordance with, a Customer Agreement.

 7.1 Software license: We grant you a non-exclusive and non-transferable licence to use Software provided by Mooven as part of the Services (other than Third Party Software for which the Third Party Licence Terms will apply), solely for your own internal business use and in accordance with any terms upon which the Software is ordinarily licensed or which we notify to you.
 You are not granted any right to sub-licence, copy, modify or reverse assemble the Software.
 We may suspend, block or terminate your use of any Software if you fail to comply with any such terms.